-The most common way to determine if you are within the Municipality of Penn Hills is to check to see which locality you pay wage and/or property taxes to.
-If you are unsure you may call 911 and provide your address or location to the operator.
+The most common way to determine if you are within the Municipality of Penn Hills is to check to see which locality you pay wage or property taxes.
+If you are unsure, you may call 911 and provide your address or location to the operator.
 They will be able to determine which police agency to dispatch.

 Who is the magisterial district judge for the Municipality of Penn Hills and where is their office located?

 The newly elected magisterial district judge serving the Municipality of Penn Hills is Anthony L. DeLuca.
 Magisterial District Court 05-2-06 is located at 85 Universal Road, Pittsburgh, Pennsylvania 15235.
 Their phone number is (412) 731-0815.
 This office also serves Wilkins Township and the Borough of Verona.

 Where is the satellite office of Family Division court in Penn Hills?

 Their office is at 12000 Frankstown Road, Pittsburgh, Pennsylvania 15235.
 The phone number is (412) 350-5600.
 This office should not be confused with the magistrate’s office.
 They are two entirely separate entities performing different functions.
 This office deals mainly with child support issues.

 How do I file for a Protection From Abuse (PFA) order?

 Protection From Abuse (PFA) orders must be issued by a magisterial district judge or a common pleas court judge.
 The police do not issue PFA orders.
 They are only responsible for enforcement of the orders.